w3f/Grants-Program/applications/polkadot.md

 **Position in the Ecosystem:**

 The Social Mask fits into Polkadot's identity and governance vertical.
-We're building journalism-specific infrastructure that extends Substrate's native capabilities for real-world impact.
-Our parachain will be one of the first use cases demonstrating how Polkadot's cross-chain architecture can protect human rights defenders.
+We're building journalism-specific infrastructure that leverages **KILT Protocol's DID/attestation capabilities** and **existing contract platforms** (Astar, Moonbeam) for real-world impact.
+Our solution demonstrates how specialized use cases can be built **without launching a dedicated parachain**, using composable infrastructure that already exists in the ecosystem.

 **Target Audience:**

 - **Primary**: Investigative journalists in Mexico, Russia, Hong Kong, Turkey, and other countries with press freedom restrictions
 - **Secondary**: Human rights organizations, press freedom NGOs, independent media outlets
-- **Tertiary**: Other parachains requiring verifiable credentials (voting systems, whistleblower platforms, etc.)
+- **Tertiary**: Existing parachains requiring verifiable credentials (voting systems, whistleblower platforms, DAOs) — they can integrate our optional FRAME pallet or consume our contract interfaces
-- **Technical**: Substrate developers interested in identity and privacy pallets
+- **Technical**: Substrate developers interested in identity, KILT integration patterns, and contracts-first architecture

 **Needs We're Addressing:**